anakic/Jot/README.md

 container.RegisterInitializer(d => { stateTracker.Configure(d.Instance).Apply(); }, cx => true);
 ```

+Since the container does't know anything about how to track specific types, we can specify the tracking configuration for target objects by:
+- using configuration initializers
+- using `[Trackable]` and `[TrackingKey]` attributes
+- implementing `ITrackingAware`

-We can now track any property of any object just by putting a [Trackable] attribute on it!
+So basically, **we can now track any property of any object just by putting a [Trackable] attribute on it**!
 Pretty neat, huh?

-### Ways to specify configurations for IOC-created objects
-Since the container does't know anything about how to track specific types, you can specify the tracking configuration for objects created this way in the following ways:
-- `[Trackable]` and `[TrackingKey]` attributes (for types whose code you own)
-- by implementing `ITrackingAware` (for types whose code you own)
-- by adding configuration initializers (for types you don't own, e.g. Window)

 # Example of stored data